mdeff/paper-cryoem-orientation-recovery/reviews.md

 Thank you for your time and thoughtful comments.

-Regarding the request to further extend the method to unseen proteins and compare it to existing pipelines: We refer the reviewer to the General Rebuttal, where those questions are addressed.

-1. That's indeed the critical question.
-The method is to be trained on synthetic data, as we obviously don't know the orientations in real cryoEM datasets.
-Preliminary results about transfer to unseen proteins.
-Though that's still synthetic.
-Working on real data is another big step ahead, which we highlight in the Discussion section.
-See general comment.
-There is hope ...
-2. TODO(Laurène)
+We have answered to your questions:
+1. The extension of the method to handle real cryo-EM datasets with unknown orientations is discussed in Section 4: "The success [of the method] as a faithful estimator eventually relies on our capacity to generate a synthetic training dataset whose data distribution is diverse enough to cover that of unseen projection datasets.
+Such realistic cryo-EM projections could be generated by relying on a more expressive formulation of the cryo-EM physics and taking advantage of the thousands of atomic models available in the PDB."
+We also refer the reviewer to the General Rebuttal, where this question is addressed from a higher-level perspective.
+2. This is indeed a critical point, which would deserve to be further discussed in a revised version of this paper.
+A pragmatic solution at this stage would be to rely on the 2D classification methods of existing cryo-EM packages, which try to untangle the different configurations within a cryo-EM projection dataset by classifying the 2D projections based on certain similarity criteria.
+Once the various configurations have been "separated", our method could then be run independently on each data sub-set.
-3. They are randomly initialized, drawn from a uniform distribution over Euler angles.
-The objective is indeed non-convex, though we found it to almost always converge to the same solution (up to a global rotation).
-We believe that initialization isn't much a problem here, as the space in which the embedding is optimized is the "true space", i.e., the space of 3D rotations SO(3), while methods like t-SNE embed in an Euclidean space of low dimension (for the purpose of visualization), which might not be able to accommodate / represent the data/samples.
+3. The orientations are randomly initialized, drawn from a uniform distribution over Euler angles.
+The objective function is indeed non-convex, though we found it to almost always converge to the same solution (up to a global rotation).
+We believe that initialization is not much of a problem here, as the space in which the embedding is optimized is the "true space", i.e., the space of 3D rotations SO(3), while methods like t-SNE embed in an Euclidean space of low dimension (for the purpose of visualization), which might not be able to accommodate / represent the data/samples.
 The orientation recovery minimization (4) convergence plots are shown in Figure 8 with blue color.
 The convergence time is reported in Appendix C and is ~3.75 hours (though Figure 8 shows it reaches a plateau 1-2 hours earlier).
-4. See general comment.
-We agree with the two weaknesses you highlight (as we wrote in the Discussion).
-Comparing with "orientations estimated by an iterative reconstruction procedure" is out of scope, as we focus on ab-initio.
+4. Here as well, we refer the reviewer to the General Rebuttal, where the question of the comparison with existing packages is discussed.

 ## 4 - Official Review of Paper4764 by Reviewer RNam
 16 Jul 2021 (modified: 16 Jul 2021)